 Ships Fun for Kids

 The 5,282-passenger Mardi Gras is packed with family-friendly attractions divided into six zones to disperse crowds.
 The headliner: the BOLT, the world’s first at-sea roller coaster, which whips around the bravehearted on an 800-foot track with twists and turns at speeds of up to 40 mph.
 Five water slides, including Orange Thunder — you drop 229 feet into a splash zone — join the coaster in the Ultimate Playground.
 In another zone, a jazz club livens up the New Orleans-inspired French District, where celebrity chef Emeril Lagasse’s first shipboard bistro serves up jambalaya, po’boys and other Cajun favorites.

 Insider tip: When you want to shift into slow gear and get some quiet on this action-packed ship, escape to either of the two infinity pools located aft on decks 8 and 16 around 6 p.m., when most others aboard are getting ready for dinner.

-What you’ll pay: From $489 per person (double occupancy) for a seven-night eastern Caribbean cruise from Port Canaveral (near Orlando) in January 2022.
+What you’ll pay: From $799 per person for a seven-night eastern Caribbean cruise from Port Canaveral (near Orlando) in June 2022.
 When booking any cruise, check to see whether taxes, fees and port charges are included.
-If they aren’t, expect to pay $200 extra for a one-week sailing.
+If they aren’t, expect to pay up to $200 extra for a one-week sailing.